 - Grooming–>Use appropriate tools to brush daily, and schedule regular professional grooming to keep your pet’s hair under control.

 - Cleaning–> You can do what you can to minimize shedding, but ultimately, having a pet means you will have pet hair in your home.
 Dogtime.com did a survey of pet owners and respondents helped to compose a list of various cleaning methods.
-Using rubber clubs or a slightly damp sponge to help ball up fur topped the list.
+Using rubber clubs or a slightly damp sponge to help the ball up fur topped the list.
 Don’t forget that it’s important to get rid of dog hair, particularly if you have someone staying in your home who is allergic to them.
+You can also use the best vacuum for pet hair to remove any fur that your pet sheds.
+You can use a vacuum on all types of flooring too, making it really hard for the hairs to hide.
 You might also find that even if you are not allergic to your dogs, you still end up having sneezing fits due to there being too much dog hair.
 As well as cleaning, you can make your life a lot easier by also getting an air purifier for your home (you can take a look here at this useful guide to help you get the best air purifier for your home).

 Eliminating Pet Odor